Kemui52/SSBB-mega/Readme.md

 ### Credits?

-(I can't believe I kept track of what l downloaded, but never grabbed the authors.
-Shame on me...)

-Bowser uses various anims from Kruna Animations.
+Bowser uses various anims from Kruna Animations (by Lucent Shadow).

-Charizard uses Catch anims from Charizard Behemoth and ThrowLow anim from Charizard Hungry.
+Charizard uses Catch anims from Charizard Behemoth (by Sharky) and ThrowLow anim from Charizard Hungry (by Chaoszard).